Paddle up and get kayaking with out ultimate guide to kayaking in Singapore!

 Ohana Beach House @ Loyang, 159W Jalan Loyang Besar, Singapore 507020

-Kayakasia is a eco adventure travel company that specializes in kayak adventures and workshops.
-This includes multi-day kayak expeditions to remote places cut off from the world and kayak courses for families and schools
+Kayakasia is a eco-adventure travel company that specialises in kayak adventures and workshops.
+This ranges from kayak courses for families and schools to multi-day kayak expeditions to remote places cut off from the world.

 With the global world still in a lockdown, kayakasia now hosts regular half-day kayak trips around places in Singapore.
 A popular expedition is the Sungei Khatib Bongsu adventure, a 9km trail that takes one deep into Singapore’s largest mangrove riverine habitat to explore the forgotten natural rivers only accessible by boats.
-Another of kayakasia popular expeditions is the Ubin Rivers Trail, a 12km trail that explores the intricate river systems and waterways of the island in a close loop.
+Alternatively, you may take on the Ubin Rivers Trail, a 12km trail that explores the intricate river systems and waterways of the island in a close loop.

 From $50 per pax